 One major “Bug-A-Boo” with the AOR

 AR-DV1 is with its shrill-sharp “tiring” audio quality with MW or SW

 signals.
 It has ZERO bass response and external speakers will not help

 with this disconcerting issue.
-With the sharp audio quality and being a
+With the sharp "extremely clean" audio quality and being a

-SDR on these bands, a plus side of this is for above average voice audio
+SDR on these bands, a huge plus side of this is for EXCELLENT voice audio

 recovery (can hear the spoken work better).
 With FM Broadcast (and all

 other signals) it pars better in this department (much more Bass response).
 There are no tone